 Mary Scanlon (Highlands and Islands) (Con): To ask the Scottish Executive whether it will recommend sequential therapies for the treatment of persistent non-specific low back pain.

 Sarah Boyack (Edinburgh Central) (Lab): To ask the Scottish Executive what environmental survey work is carried out before a decision is made on granting consent for an offshore renewable energy development.

 Richard Baker: To ask the Scottish Executive how many banned items were seized from individuals entering prison in 2009, broken down by (a) item and (b) prison.

 What is the Scottish Parliament?

 The Scottish Parliament is the national legislature of Scotland, located in Edinburgh.
 The Parliament consists of 129 members known as MSPs, elected for four-year terms; 73 represent individual geographical constituencies, and 56 are regional representatives.

 Recent Scottish Parliament debates

-- 1. To ask the Deputy First Minister what engagements she has planned for the rest of the day.
+- 1. To ask the First Minister what engagements he has planned for the rest of the day.
 (S4F-02266)